wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/third-party.md

 [assembly: GenerateTypedAction(typeof(ThirdPartyViewModel), "ExternalMethod")]
 ```

-This generates `ExternalMethodAction` in the namespace of `ThirdPartyViewModel`.
+This generates `ThirdPartyViewModelExternalMethodAction` in the namespace of `ThirdPartyViewModel`.

 ### Triggers